truatpasteurdotfr/EM3DFold/README.md

   - Multiple GPUs are supported with a comma-separated list such as `--device 0,1,2,3`.
   - Multi-GPU acceleration is currently only used in the `CA/C4' prediction` and `denovo modeling` stages.
   - More GPUs usually make the run faster, but the speedup is not linear.
-- By default, intermediate results (predicted maps recycled structures) will be removed.
+- By default, intermediate results (predicted atom probability maps and recycled structures) will be removed.
 Use `--keep-temp-files` if you want to keep them.

 Typical output directory layout:
 ```text